Yarden-Ingber/sdk-test-results/README.md

 Each result json will be classified to one of the Sheet tabs names.
 The `group` parameter should be equal to one of the tabs according to the test cases it most resembles.

 Java Selenium, Javascript Selenium and WDIO should all group to Selenium tab.

+<u>`mandatory` - Boolean<u>

+If set to true && the reporting sdk is DotNet, the mandatory column will be updated. posted results with the same id will accumulate also on the mandatory column.
+Non DotNet sdks can't update the mandatory column.

 #### Add any string data to a result in sandbox sheet
 Send a `POST` to `/extra_test_data` with the JSON payload (below) - returns a `200` and the requested JSON.